jhumelsine/jhumelsine.github.io/_posts/2024-10-18-prompt-engineering-patterns2.md

 If you like its new prompt, then add:
 > Execute that optimized prompt.

+If you want more detail, then add:
+>I need more instructions, such as recipes and a more detailed preparation schedule.

 ## Ask for Input Pattern
 We often start prompting with a precursor prompt setting up the “rules” of the session.
 Sometimes, the LLM/GenAI gets a bit overly enthusiastic, and it starts generating responses to what it thinks we want from the precursor prompt set up.